cdapio/coopr/docs/docs/source/misc/jboss-automator-script.rst

  $ curl -X POST -H "X-Coopr-UserId:admin"\
      -d @/tmp/jboss http://$COOPR_SERVER:$COOPR_PORT/v1/coopr/services

-Create JBoss AS Cluster Template in Cask Coopr
+Create JBoss AS Cluster Template in Coopr
 -----------------------------------------------------
-Once the 'jboss' service has been added to Cask Coopr, you are ready to create a cluster template or even add this service to an existing cluster template.
+Once the 'jboss' service has been added to Coopr, you are ready to create a cluster template or even add this service to an existing cluster template.
-The easiest way to get started running JBoss AS is to use the Webservices to add a new JBoss cluster template to Cask Coopr.
+The easiest way to get started running JBoss AS is to use the Webservices to add a new JBoss cluster template to Coopr.

 .. sidebar:: Cluster template details